 In case of rain, the event will take place at the same time in Hotel Palacio San Facundo (Plaza San Facundo, 4)

 In this new edition of My own and Others’ – a series of readings which celebrates its eleventh anniversary at Hay Festival Segovia – José Antonio Municio, expert in the history of the garden, will reveal some of its secrets to us.

-Caroline Michel, Hugh Elliott, Toñi Elliott, Christian Ebner, João Mira Gomes, Jan Versteeg, Maria de Lurdes Vale and Magali Guerrero read texts of their own work or by their favourite authors during a walk through the Romeral de San Marcos garden, guided by the masters of ceremony Cristina Ward and Félix Valdivieso.
+Caroline Michel, Hugh Elliott*, Christian Ebner, João Mira Gomes, Jan Versteeg, Maria de Lurdes Vale and Magali Guerrero read texts of their own work or by their favourite authors during a walk through the Romeral de San Marcos garden, guided by the master of ceremony Félix Valdivieso.